Pillar I Blog: Context

 Correctness is not necessarily a particularly potent or even interesting indicator of success.
 As learners we care much more—particularly if we have been appropriately engaged through a compelling challenge—about the actual consequences of our choices.
 Representative real-life rewards or painful results create meaningful and emotional memories to reinforce learning.

-We’ll explore these ideas and illustrate with an example in this 30-minute webinar.
-Whether you attend the webinar or not, try these strategies for the next e-learning interactions you design.
+We’ll explore these ideas and illustrate with an example in this 30-minute, on-demand webinar.
+Try these strategies for the next e-learning interactions you design.
 I think you’ll be surprised how even a little creative focus on this often-overlooked element of interactivity can radically transform the impact of your work.